Key Takeaways

 Affordability without pricing volatility

 A crabbing charter off Tilghman Island or a federal subcontractor in Greenbelt needs rates that hold steady year over year, not a low introductory price that jumps at renewal.
-Maryland's mix of government-dependent businesses and seasonal tourism operations makes budget predictability especially valuable.
+Maryland's mix of government-dependent businesses and seasonal tourism operations makes budget predictability a priority.

 talk icon